O'Galagher History, Family Crest & Coats of Arms

 Early History of the O'Galagher family

-Another 109 words (8 lines of text) covering the years 1545 and 1547 are included under the topic Early O'Galagher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Galagher research.
+Another 55 words (4 lines of text) covering the years 1545, 1547, 1725 and 1751 are included under the topic Early O'Galagher History in all our PDF Extended History products and printed products wherever possible.

 O'Galagher Spelling Variations